Bshell13/shellenberger_streaming_06/README.md

 # shellenberger_streaming_06
 This project will use Kafka to stream data about weather updates every hour for an entire year.
-It will update every 2 seconds with visualizations of average pressure and average windspeed categorized by the type of weather presented.
+The consumer will retrieve the message (data) it will locate the extract the pressure, windspeed, and weather type.
+The consumer will then find the average of the pressure and windspeed for each weather type and input the values into a DataFrame.
+In order to visualize the data using Seaborn, the DataFrame needs to be 'melted' from wide format to long format.
+The final part is the visualization using a barchart that will display the weather types on the x-axis with each type having two bars.
+Picture examples will be shown at the end of the file.

 ## Task 1.
 Setup Tools
 Here are the things you need to install/download before running the project: